Arithmetic geometry of character varieties with regular monodromy: Smoothness of character varieties

 \section{Smoothness of character varieties}

 The goal of this section is to prove Theorem \ref{t:Smooth}.
-Our proof is modelled on the proof of \cite[Theorem 2.1.5]{HLRV}.
+Our proof of Part (i) of the theorem is modelled on \cite[Theorem 2.1.5]{HLRV}.
 The novelty here is that we work in the reductive setting and avoid using matrices.
+We first give the proof in characteristic $0$ and then explain the modifications required in positive characteristics.